andreyorst/powerline.kak/README.md

 So after `global` `WinCreate` event happens we update our `powerline_pos_percent` variable by executing `poerline-update-position`, and then we're defining two more hooks, first to update it frequently while we move with <kbd>j</kbd> and <kbd>k</kbd> and second to update it via timeout, so it could show actual position after jumps and searches.

 Now we need a **module** command.
-In **powerline.kak** ecvery module that you see in your modeline is actually a command, that is being called once when **powerline.kak** builds modeline for you.
+In **powerline.kak** every module that you see in your modeline is actually a command, that is being called once when **powerline.kak** builds modeline for you.
 In this case, percent position is already an existing module, so here's how it is defined:

 ```kak
 define-command -hidden powerline-position %{ evaluate-commands %sh{